opendocsg/opendoc-supreme-court-practice-directions-2021/PART-03-Electronic Filing and Service.md

 (10) Any document which does not comply with this paragraph may be rejected for filing by the Legal Registry of the Supreme Court.

-## 32. Personal service of processes and documents

 (1) The attention of solicitors is drawn to Order 62, Rule 2(1) of the Rules of Court, which provides:
 <ul type="*">
 	<li>“Personal service must be effected by a process server of the Supreme Court or by a solicitor or a <i>solicitor’s clerk whose name and particulars have been notified to the Registrar for this purpose</i>:</li>